capi-workgroup/problems/capi_problems.rst

 Abstract
 ========

 This document describes our shared view of the C API.
-We aim to cover its purposes, the different stakeholders and their particular use cases and requirements, and to identify the strengths and weaknesses of the C API.
-This document does not propose solutions to any of the problems it identifies.
-Instead, it is intended to be used to guide the design of such solutions, and to provide criteria by which to evaluate solutions that are proposed.
+We aim to define its purposes, the different stakeholders and their particular use cases and requirements, and to identify the strengths and weaknesses of the C API.
+We do not propose solutions to any of the problems.
+The intention is that this list will be used to guide the discussions about such proposals, and to provide criteria by which to evaluate them.

 Introduction
 ============

 The original purpose of Python's C API was to embed Python into C/C++ applications and to make it possible to write extension modules in C/C++.
-These capabilities were instrumental in the growth of Python's ecosystem.
-Over the decades, the C API evolved to provide different tiers of stability, conventions changed, and new usage patterns have emerged.
+These capabilities were instrumental to the growth of Python's ecosystem.
+Over the decades, the C API evolved to provide different tiers of stability, conventions changed, and new usage patterns have emerged, such as bindings to other languages.
 In addition, lessons were learned and mistakes in both the design and the implementation of the C API were identified.

-Evolving the C API is hard due to a combination of backwards compatibility constraints and the inherent complexity of the C API, which is both technical and social.
+Evolving the C API is hard due to the combination of backwards compatibility constraints and the inherent complexity of the C API, both technical and social.
 Different types of users bring different, sometimes conflicting, requirements.
 The tradeoff between stability and progress is an ongoing, highly contentious topic of discussion.
 Several proposals have been put forwards for improvements, redesign or replacement of the C API, representing deep analyses of the problems.
-At the 2023 Language Summit, three back-to-back sessions were devoted to various aspects of the C API.
-There is general agreement that a new C API design can remedy problems that the C API has accumulated over the last 30 years, while updating it for use cases that it was not designed for.
+At the 2023 Language Summit, three back-to-back sessions were devoted to different aspects of the C API.
+There is general agreement that a new C API design can remedy problems that the C API has accumulated over the last 30 years, while at the same time updating it for use cases that it was not originally designed for.

-However, there was a sense that we are trying to discuss solutions without a clear understanding of the problems that we are trying to solve.
+However, there was a sense that we are trying to discuss solutions without a clear common understanding of the problems that we are trying to solve.
 It was decided that we need to agree on the current problems with the C API, before we are able to evaluate any of the proposed solutions.
-This document aims to do just that, by summarizing the contributions that various people submitted to the
+This document aims to do just that, by summarizing the contributions that various people submitted to the [`capi-workgroup <https://github.com/capi-workgroup/problems/issues/>`__] repository on GitHub in the aftermath of the language summit.
-[`capi-workgroup <https://github.com/capi-workgroup/problems/issues/>`__]
-repository on GitHub in the aftermath of the language summit.

 Over 60 different issues were created on that repo, each describing a problem with the C API.
 They were categorized and a number of recurring themes were identified.
-The sections below correspond to these themes, and each contains a combined description of the issues raised in that category, along with links to the individual issues.
+The sections below mostly correspond to these themes, and each contains a combined description of the issues raised in that category, along with links to the individual issues.
+In addition, we included a section that aims to identify the different stakeholders of the C API, and the particular requirements that each of them has.

 API Evolution and Maintenance
 =============================